kaivantaylor/Code-Wars/README.md

 ls = [744125, 935, 407, 454, 430, 90, 144, 6710213, 889, 810, 2579358]
 parts_sums(ls) -> [10037855, 9293730, 9292795, 9292388, 9291934, 9291504, 9291414, 9291270, 2581057, 2580168, 2579358, 0]

+# 12) Simple Pig Latin
+Move the first letter of each word to the end of it, then add "ay" to the end of the word.
+Leave punctuation marks untouched.

+Examples
+pig_it('Pig latin is cool') # igPay atinlay siay oolcay pig_it('Hello world !')     # elloHay orldway !